plu5/smart-mode-line-powerline2/README.md

 You may need to restart for the separators to properly update.

-Additionally you should have a look at the Smart Mode Line Faces customization group (`M-x customize-group smart-mode-line-faces`).
+Additionally you should have a look at the Smart Mode Line Faces customisation group (`M-x customize-group smart-mode-line-faces`).

 You might want to decrease the minimum of `sml/name-width` to get the inner layer text to display nearer to the separator.

 Here is what it looks like with the default emacs theme:
 ![default](default.png)